 - Infertility or irregular periods

-Other treatment options include certain prescription and over-the-counter medications that curb appetite, such as phentermine and sibutramine, but the drugs can cause side effects such as higher heart rates and blood pressure, according to the NIH.
-Orlistat, known as Xenical, is a pill that partially blocks the absorption of fat, but may cause side effects such as cramping, diarrhea or greasy stool.
+Other treatment options for obesity include certain prescription and over-the-counter medications that curb appetite, such as orlistat and lorcaserin, but the drugs can cause side effects, such as cramping, diarrhea, headaches, dizziness and nausea.

 Weight loss medication should be used along with diet and exercise to help people lose weight, and some weight loss medications are only intended for short-term use.